Adroiti/docs-for-code-review-tools/Cppcheck/arrayIndexOutOfBoundsCond.md

-Pattern: Array index out of bounds cond
+Pattern: Array index out of bounds condition

 Issue: -

 ## Description

-Array `x[10]` accessed at index 20, which is out of bounds.
-Otherwise condition `y==20` is redundant.
+Array accessed at index which is out of bounds.
+Otherwise condition is redundant.

 ## Further Reading